OsamaDabb/Chess_anti_cheat/README.md

 ```sh
 conda create --name <env> --file requirements.txt
 ```
-It also uses data from the lichess open-database which can be found [here](https://database.lichess.org/)
+It also uses data from the lichess open-database which can be found [here](https://database.lichess.org/), and the use of an external engine such as stockfish, whose installation guide can be found [here](https://stockfishchess.org/download/)

 ### Installation & Use